michaelbeaumont/awesome-leaved/README.md

 This project is incomplete, there are a couple (a lot of) things missing and just as many bugs

+* Best way to hide non selected tab?
 * Configurable tree creation, i.e. tile by default
-* Display selected containers with styling in tabboxes (not complete)
 * Allowing changing how nodes are labelled when using swap/focus
+* Add more using containers support
 * Add mouse scaling support
 * And more